oroinc/documentation/user_guide/channel_guide.rst

   - Each Sales Process instance must be assigned to an only instance of Lead or Opportunity

-  - More information about Sales Process Workflow and its usage pre-implemented in the System is provided in the :ref:`*Workflow Management Guide* <user-guide-workflow-management>`."
+  - More information about Sales Process Workflow and its usage pre-implemented in the System is provided in the \:ref:`*Workflow Management Guide* <user-guide-workflow-management>`.\"

-.. csv-table::**System entities meaningful for Magento Channels**
+.. csv-table:: **System entities meaningful for Magento Channels**
   :header: "**Name**", "**Description**"
   :widths: 10, 30